imrafaelmerino/java-fun/docs/README.md

 manipulate them.
 * _It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures_. —Alan Perlis.

-**json-values** has taken a lot of inspiration from Scala as well, as a matter of fact, it's been implemented following both the object oriented and functional paradigms, as Scala promotes.
-By the way, at this moment I'm working on implementing [**json-values** in Scala](https://github.com/imrafaelmerino/json-scala-values), and it's being a delightful and enriching experience.
+**json-values** has taken much inspiration from Scala as well, as a matter of fact, it's been implemented following both the object-oriented and functional paradigms, as Scala promotes.
 ## <a name="whatfor"><a/> What to use json-values for and when to use it
-* You need to deal with Jsons, and you want to program following a functional style, **using functions and immutable types (or values)** but you can't benefit from all the advantages that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
+* You need to deal with Jsons, and you want to program following a functional style, **using functions and immutable types (or values)**, but you can't benefit from all the advantages that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
 The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, streams... but, without immutability, something is still missing, and as _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)
-* You manipulate Jsons all the time and you'd like to do it with less ceremony and with spending no time googleling the solution because the library/framework you are using is to complex. **json-values** is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams and collectors, making json manipulation simple, fast and efficient.
+* You manipulate Jsons all the time, and you'd like to do it with less ceremony and with spending no time googling the solution because the library/framework you are using is to complex. **json-values** is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams, and collectors, making json manipulation simple, fast, and efficient.
 * You may be thinking, ok, great, I agree with all the described above, but, there are some scenarios where I still need a mutable Json as, after all, I'm programming in Java.
-With **json-values**, you can go from a mutable Json to an immutable one, back and forth, and the API to manipulate them is exactly the same, being both implementations hidden to the user.
+With **json-values**, you can go from a mutable Json to an immutable one, back and forth, and the API to manipulate them is the same, being both implementations hidden to the user.
-* Simplicity matters and I 'd argue that **json-values** is simple.
+* Simplicity matters, and I 'd argue that **json-values** is simple.
 * As a developer, I'm convinced that code should wins arguments, so let me enumerate some examples, where I left the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)